RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 Deposited ether should always be withdraw-able by the depositor at all times since there are no restrictions.

-ur invariant should be that any amount deposited should be withdraw-able by the same person and the same amount.
+Our invariant should be that any amount deposited should be withdraw-able by the same person and the same amount.

 We will implement an invariant test to confirm that:
 - The depositor can withdraw ether deposited.